 Combination knives have a blade for opening the scrotum and a hook or serrated clamp for withdrawing the testicles.
 A sharp knife is quick and effective.
 It leaves a clean wound, which heals rapidly.
-Avoid using pocket knives as they cannot be boiled before use and are hard to keep clean.
+Do not use pocket knives as they cannot be boiled before use and are hard to keep clean.